themilkenknights/Milken-Knights-Rapid-React/README.md

 - Not really user friendly rn, all you need to do is change the constants (i think)
 - Also download the Better Comments extension for color coded comments
 - All functions and most variables should have javadocs. if they dont, they are either not mine and more info about them can be found on there own documentation page, or its mine and i forgot to add a javadoc
-- For logging to work, go to log file and do the thing
 <br/>

 ## HOW DID WE CODE THE ROBOT?